robflop/megumin.love/docs/API.md

 }
 ```

-Output when no file is supplied (not applicable to this example):
+Output when no file is supplied:
 ```js
 {
     "code": 400,